-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2019 h) The Board received an intimation under Section 143(1) from the Income Tax Authorities for the financial year 2006-07.
+SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2020 h) The Board received an intimation under Section 143(1) from the Income Tax Authorities for the financial year 2006-07.
 Vide this intimation, the Income Tax Authorities granted a refund of Rs.
 26.97 Crores (including interest amounting to Rs.
 2.34 Crores).
 Based on scrutiny assessment, the Board has received an order under Section 143(3) of the Income Tax Act, 1961 wherein, the exemption under Section 11 has been denied and the income of the Board has been assessed in the status of an Association of Persons (AOP) and an amount of Rs.
 123.45 Crores (including interest amounting to Rs.
 29.44 Crores) has been demanded.
 The Assessing Officer recovered the demand by adjusting the refund due of Rs.
 92.68 Crores and Rs.
 30.77 Crores in respect of financial year 2007-08 (refer (i) below) and financial year 2008-09 (refer (j) below) respectively.
 The Board filed an appeal before the CIT (A) against the assessment order.
 The CIT (A) through its order dismissed the appeal and the order giving effect to CIT (A) order is awaited.
-Further, the Board has filed an appeal against the order of CIT (A) before the ITAT, which is pending.
-In the meanwhile, the Assessing Officer re-opened the assessment for the financial year 2006-07 and the assessment under Section 143 (3)(ii) read with Section 147 was completed and an order was passed wherein the tax liability has been revised to Rs.83.43 Crores (including interest amounting to Rs.53.28 Crores).
-The Assessing Officer recovered an amount of Rs.
-17.76 Crores by adjusting the refund due for the financial year 2011-12 (refer (m) below) and the Board also paid an amount of Rs.
-67.33 Crores under protest.
-The Board filed an appeal before the CIT (A) against the order 143(3) read with section 147.
-The CIT (A) through its order allowed the appeal filed by the Board and the order giving effect to CIT (A) order is awaited.
-Further, the Department filed an appeal against the order of CIT (A) before ITAT, which is pending.
+Further, the Board has filed an appeal against the order of CIT (A) before the ITAT, which is pending adjudication.